Updated: Nov 23

 Are the health benefits of standing desks worth it?
 Read the article to find out, plus get our top choices of the year.

-5 Best Standing Desk Benefits + Best Standing Desk Picks for 2023
+5 Best Standing Desk Benefits + Best Standing Desk Picks

 You might have heard the phrase “sitting is the new smoking” - but what does that really mean?
 The expression refers to recent research that suggests that sitting for extended periods of time poses similar health risks to those of smoking.
 In fact, an analysis of 13 different studies found that people who sat for over eight hours each day had a similar risk of death to people who smoke or who are obese. [*] This is just one of the reasons many people are making the switch to standing desks.
 Read on to learn the benefits of a standing desk, as well as our top picks.